-Travel to school data has been collected annually between 2013 and 2015.
-A further survey was conducted in 2017, then from 2019 the survey returned to being an annual survey.
-The results of the question 'How do you usually travel to school? are shown in the table below:
+Travel to school data has been collected most years from the student population.
+The results of the question 'How do you usually travel to school? are shown in the table below.
+The last five years are shown as, prior to this, the school was a lot smaller.